 Housing is generally considered to be 'affordable' when very low, low and moderate income households are able to meet their housing costs and still have sufficient income to pay for other basic needs such as food, clothing, transport, medical care and education.
 This is generally accepted to be where such households pay less than 30% of their gross household income on housing costs, although other factors such as cost of transport and access to services are also important considerations.

-Affordable housing includes a wide range of housing products and price points.
+Affordable housing includes a wide range of housing products, methods of tenue (rental or purchase) and price points.
 This includes, but is not limited to, social (public and community) housing.